 Please review this explanation on the purpose for this section before reading the information here.

 Earth was formed 4.5 billion years ago, with beginnings of life forming shortly thereafter.
 Plants and animals came into existence about 500 million years ago.
 Various man-like species evolved from apes about a million years ago.
-Humans evolved at least 100,000 years ago, while the other human-like species like Neanderthals died out.
+Homo Sapiens (human beings) evolved at least 100,000 years ago, while the other human-like species like Neanderthals died out.
 Our species first emerged in Africa with black skin.
-We branched out of Africa into other locations, and races and languages developed over time.
-Civilizations emerged independently in different areas of the world.
+Around 50,000 BC, we started to branch out of Africa into other locations, and race and language developed.

-Up until the end of the stone age, circa 5-10,000 BC, humans were nomad hunter-gatherer societies, traveling in clans.
+From then, up until the end of the stone age, circa 5-10,000 BC, humans were nomad hunter-gatherer societies, traveling in clans.
 We have evidence of things like toolmaking, art, mastery of fire, shipbuilding, use of clothing, and beginnings of language from this time period.
 The end of this age marked the age of agriculture where humans started growing their own food and from that came advancements such as domesticating animals, deforestation, and developing staple crops and foods, which lead to the formation of civilizations.
-By 4,000 BC the first civilization in Mesopotamia emerged, where concepts such as religion, division of duties, trade, commerce, and government begin.
+By 4,000 BC the first civilization in Mesopotamia emerged.
+Civilization is where concepts such as division of duties, trade, commerce, government and religion began.
 The first writing came around 3,000 BC.

-Most of this is so commonly accepted today, that most LDS find a way to make it fit with the creation story in Genesis.
-Most people are fine saying the Genesis story is figurative and that God created the world using evolution as a technique, ie intelligent design.
-But how much is figurative, and what does that mean for some other LDS teachings?
+The details and the specific dates are highly contested.
+But the general picture is so commonly accepted today, that most LDS find a way to make this all fit with the creation story in Genesis.
+Most people are fine saying the Genesis story is figurative and that God created the world using evolution as a technique, ie something like intelligent design.

-Literal intepretations of the Noah’s ark story and the Tower of Babel story are also anti-science.
-There was no global flood.
+Literal interpretations of the Noah’s ark story and the Tower of Babel story are also anti-science.
+Scientists don’t believe there was a global flood.
 A literal interpretation of a global flood completely interrupts and resets all evolutionary and biological science.
-The Tower of Babel was not where humans dispersed from common civilization and languages were created.
+A literal interpretation of The Tower of Babel as explanation of human dispersement and language creation doesn’t work.

 Lesson we learn about God through observation of scientific evolution